osalloum/autobuilder/README.md

 ## Known Limitations

-- Default values specified in the constructor are not currently supported due to KSP limitations.
-This feature will be implemented once support is available.
+- Defaulted constructor values are not currently respected due to KSP limitations.
+  - This feature will be implemented once KSP support is available.

 <br>